By Tracy Achen

 It is not a form of punishment for the paying parent, nor is it a free ride for the receiving parent.
 It's about doing what's best for the children.

 If child support orders aren’t established in your divorce or separation papers, problems can occur if the non-custodial parent fails to live up to a verbal agreement.
+Courts don't recognize verbal agreements and won't enforce them.
+Which means you have no recourse if your ex decides to quit paying.

 To make support payments enforceable, you need a child support order that is filed with the court.
 This is a document which states when, how often, and how much support will be paid.